rocket2050/osm_java/README.md

 Osm_Java
 =========

 Ansible role of openjdk Java for RedHat and Debian Family.
-By default this will install java8 with java_home.
+By default this will install and configure java8 with java_home.

 Requirements
 ------------